Kavinaya12/e17-4yp-develop-a-programming-and-compiler-toolchain-for-multi-agent-systems/docs/README.md

 ## Abstract

 This research aims to create an Integrated Development Environment (IDE) for swarm robots, compatible with virtual and physical platforms.
-The IDE's key features include a graphical, block-based interface for high-level algorithm composition, facilitating the programming of complex swarm behaviors.
-The IDE automates the conversion of graphical algorithms to C++ and Java, enabling compilation and execution on both virtual and physical swarm robot platforms which are created in the [PeraSwarm](https://pera-swarm.ce.pdn.ac.lk/) project.

 ## Related Works